 Graduate students applying for research funding must provide a reference or letter of recommendation from the faculty member who represents AIIS on your committee

 Sign the application prior to submission

 Once you've gathered your materials, please complete the online application form.

-Students awarded funding must complete the following requirements within one month of the completion of the funded activity:
+Students awarded funding must submit the following within one month of completion of the funded activity:

-- Impact Statement: submit a brief report explaining how the funded project/activity/experience has enhanced your professional and academic goals, as well as how the project engaged Indigenous communities and demonstrated commitment to relationship building.
+- Impact Statement: submit a brief report explaining how the funded project/activity/experience has enhanced your professional and academic goals and benefited Indigenous communities

-- Receipts and proof of participation: supply AIISP with copies of the conference program, formal notifications, tickets/boarding passes, registration information, etc.
+- Receipts and proof of participation: email AIISP with copies of the conference program, formal notifications, tickets/boarding passes, registration information, etc.

-- Please note that images, project summaries, bios, quotations and the like can be used by AIISP in reports to donors and on the AIISP website.
+- Please note that images, project summaries, video presentation, bios, quotations and the like can be used by AIISP in reports to donors and on the AIISP website